sunnyyehuda/edge_detector_laplacian/README.md

 - skimage.exposure

 # example
-There is a car image from google search just for the test, you cn change the image.
+There is a car image from google search just for the test, you can change the image and make sure to change its path in the program.

 # parameters
 - marker_width is the width of the points markering the edges